Coconut Red Lentil Dahl

 Instructions

-- Cook the onions, ginger and garlic in the coconut oil for 5-10 minutes over medium heat, stirring frequently until soft.
+- Cook the onions, ginger and garlic in the coconut oil for 5-10 minutes over medium heat in a large saucepan or pot, stirring frequently until soft.1 tbsp coconut oil or olive oil, 4 cloves garlic, 1 tbsp fresh ginger, 2 white or yellow onion

-- Remove from heat and serve topped with fresh cilantro over brown rice, quinoa, or on its own.
+- Remove from heat and serve topped with fresh cilantro over basmati rice or on its own.

 Notes